the-teachingRSE-project/competencies/summarised_competencies.md

 # Conclusion {#sec:conclusion}

-This paper started from a community workshop at deRSE23 in Paderborn where people working in RSE related fields got together to figure out structures and ideas for educating newcomers to this field.
+This paper summarises a more extensive publication and the results of community efforts at RSE workshops in Germany, where people working in RSE related fields got together to figure out structures and ideas for educating newcomers to this field.
-One outcome of this diverse gathering is that RSEs from differing fields gather around similar core concepts, At the same time they share a vision of how to renew scientific research practice making extensive use of digital tools.
+One outcome of these diverse gatherings is that RSEs from differing fields gather around similar core concepts.
+At the same time, they share a vision of how to renew scientific research practice making extensive use of digital tools.
-In this publication, we have tried to formalise these concepts.
+In this work, we have tried to formalise these concepts.
 We have formulated a set of values that guide our actions in society, manifestly making RSEs part of the scientific community that shares the ideals of good scientific practice.
 At the same time,